MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-ref-guide.md

 description: "A detailed reference guide for configuring Microsoft Edge extensions using the ExtensionSettings policy."
 ---

-# Detailed guide to the ExtensionSettings policy
+# A detailed guide to configuring extensions using the ExtensionSettings policy

 Microsoft Edge offers multiple ways to manage extensions.
 A common way is to set multiple policies in one place with a JSON string in the Windows Group Policy Editor or in the Windows Registry using the [ExtensionSettings](/deployedge/microsoft-edge-policies#extensionsettings) policy.